Do I have to pay inheritance tax on my parents’ house?

 Do I pay inheritance tax on property?

-However, the government introduced an extra allowance in April 2017 called the Residence Nil-Rate Band (RNRB), which takes some of the value of a main residence out of the value of the estate for IHT, and could essentially mean there is nothing to pay.
-The RNRB is £175,000 for the 2024/25 tax year, and will remain at this level until the 2025/26 tax year.
+However, the government introduced an extra allowance in April 2017 called the Residence Nil-Rate Band (RNRB), which is applied to the value of a main residence before the nil-rate band is applied for IHT purposes.
+The RNRB is £175,000 for the 2024/25 tax year, and will remain at this level until 2030.

-In practice, this gives an individual estate an IHT threshold of £500,000 before any tax needs to be paid.
+In practice, this gives an individual's estate an IHT threshold of £500,000 before any inheritance tax needs to be paid.
 It can only be used on one home in the estate and must be somewhere the person lived in the UK.
+The RNRB can also only be claimed if the property is being inherited by direct descendants, the definition of which is covered in the next section.

 The RNRB will gradually reduce or "taper" for estates worth more than £2m, even if a home is left to direct descendants.
 It reduces by £1 for every £2 that the estate is worth more than the £2 million taper threshold.
 For example, if someone died in the current tax year with the RNRB of £175,000 but their overall estate was worth £2.1 million, their residence allowance would reduce by £50,000.
 If the estate was worth £2.35 million, the full £175,000 allowance would totally disappear.